PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing_v2.en.md

 ......
 ```

-Subsequently, refer to the command-line method or Python script method in the local experience to load the modified production line configuration file.
+Subsequently, refer to the command-line method or Python script method in the local experience to load the modified pipeline configuration file.

 ## 5. Multi-Hardware Support
 PaddleX supports a variety of mainstream hardware devices such as NVIDIA GPU, Kunlunxin XPU, Ascend NPU, and Cambricon MLU. <b>Simply modify the `--device` parameter</b> to seamlessly switch between different hardware devices.

-For example, if you use Ascend NPU for layout analysis production line inference, the CLI command you use is:
+For example, if you use Ascend NPU for layout analysis pipeline inference, the CLI command you use is:

 ```bash
 paddlex --pipeline layout_parsing_v2 \